 Treatment of rational suicide in the elderly is another unexplored frontier where psychedelics could hold promise.
 Rational suicide can be defined as suicide of the elderly to escape suffering or due to a weariness of living due to age-related losses.
 Psychedelic experiences in a psychotherapeutic context may help foster a sense of life-meaning and positive outlook and promote the perception that life is worth living, even in conditions of great adversity (15).

 The mystical or transcendent experience catalyzed through psychedelics seems to be a key part of their long-term therapeutic efficacy and to be strongly linked to the reduction of death anxiety.
 These experiences may allow patients to experience a sense of connectedness to the sacred, to enhance relationships with family and loved ones, to live fully in the moment with equanimity, and to make the most of their remaining time.
-Through their experience with the psychedelic, individuals may be able to transcend their primary identification with their physical bodies and experience ego-free states, which in turn may generate a new perspective and acceptance.
+Through their experience with the psychedelic, individuals may be able to transcend their primary identification with their physical bodies and experience ego-free states, or ego death, which in turn may generate a new perspective and acceptance.
 It seems likely this facet of the psychedelic-induced mystical experience is a key factor linked to a long- term reduction in death anxiety.
 In the recent psilocybin studies described above, it was also noted that encounters with death or dying were common in people’s experiences.
 Such experiences would vary widely in content between different individuals, with some feeling their consciousness as something separate from their physical body that will survive its demise (16).

 Whether the experiences reported by study participants are valid or illusionary is of secondary importance to the psychotherapeutic benefits these experiences have for the experiencer in question.
 To paraphrase pioneering psychologist and philosopher William James in his seminal book The Varieties of Religious Experience the value of mystical experiences can only be judged “by their fruits” not “by their roots” (17).
 Furthermore, the psychological symptoms of existential distress share a great deal of overlap with those of a hyperactive default-mode network, a part of the brain that psilocybin is known to quiet (18).